cysouw/diathesis/text/c11_infinitive.md

 ### --- [ Ø > SBJ > OBJ ] --- *Perzeptiv* {.unnumbered}

 The following perception verbs (Lat. *verba sentiendi*, German *Wahrnehmungsverben*) are regularly discussed as a special class in the German grammatical literature: *sehen* 'to see', *hören* 'to hear' and *fühlen/spüren* 'to feel' [e.g. @eisenberg2006a: 266; @kotulkova2010; @enzinger2012: 23; @fuss2017: 235-243; @konopka2021].
 These verbs are special because they can occur both in a biclausal construction with a finite *dass* complement clause and in a monoclausal construction with an infinitive.
-This class of verbs is not completely homogeneous because only *sehen* and *hören* can optionally occur with an ~~IPP~~ *Ersatzinfinitiv*.
+This class of verbs is not completely homogeneous because only *sehen* and *hören* can optionally occur with an ~~IPP~~ *ErsatzIn­fi­ni­tiv*.
 These two verbs are also by far the most frequent in actual usage [@konopka2021].
 I propose to also include the verbs *riechen* 'to smell' and *finden* 'to find' (but in this construction it means 'to detect') in this class of verbs, although their use in infinitive constructions is much more restricted.
 When used in a coherent construction with an infinitive, I propose the German name  ~~Perzeptiv~~ for such constructions.

-### [ –N | NA ] *sehen+Infinitiv* Experiencer {#sec:infinitive-sehen}
+### [ –N | NA ] *sehen+In­fi­ni­tiv* Experiencer {#sec:infinitive-sehen}

 The verb *sehen* 'to see' can both be used with a finite *dass* complement clause [@next a] and with an infinitive construction [@next b].
-This infinitive construction optionally allows for an ~~IPP~~ *Ersatzinfinitiv* [@next c,d].
+This infinitive construction optionally allows for an ~~IPP~~ *ErsatzIn­fi­ni­tiv* [@next c,d].

 ::: ex
 - Ich sehe, dass du dem Jungen ein Buch gibst.